meerkat-dashboard/meerkat/docs/install.md

 ```
 You will probably need to run this command as root or through `sudo`.

 2. Write a configuration file.
-The example configuration file is enough to create very basic dashboards.
+The example configuration file is enough to create basic dashboards.
 ```
 cp /usr/local/meerkat/meerkat.toml.example /usr/local/meerkat/meerkat.toml
 ```